beepboopblap/kivy-app-project/README.md

 # kivy-app-project

 - Learning mobile app development using kivy
-- uploading my progress so far
+- Uploading my progress so far
+- Watching this course on YouTube: https://www.youtube.com/watch?v=l8Imtec4ReQ&t=1086s

+# Progress

+- So far I have learnt to display buttons and labels onto the screen
+- Learnt to use different kinds of layouts to display buttons i.e Box layout, Anchor Layout etc.

 # Usage